Remigiusz Serwa, PhD

-The lab rules and regulations provide a uniform set of rules in relation to the operations and services provided by the PCF IMol PAS to internal and external users.
+These regulations provide a uniform guideline to the operations and services provided by the PCF IMol PAS to internal and external users.

 Direct use of the equipment allocated at the PCF IMol PAS is restricted to the PCF IMol PAS Staff.

 The equipment allocated at the PCF IMol PAS may be used to provide services to internal and external users.